David Ferguson (footballer, born 1996)

-David Ferguson (born 24 March 1996) is a Scottish footballer who plays as a defender for Berwick Rangers.
+David Ferguson (born 24 March 1996) is a Scottish footballer who plays as a defender for East Kilbride.

 Ferguson is a product of the Motherwell Academy.
-He has also played for Ayr United and Peterhead, and has spent time on loan at Alloa Athletic, Annan Athletic, Airdrieonians, and Dumbarton.
+He has also played for Ayr United and Peterhead, and has spent time on loan at Alloa Athletic, Annan Athletic, Airdrieonians, Dumbarton and Berwick Rangers.

 Career

 Motherwell

 On 13 August 2014, Ferguson made his debut for Motherwell as a half-time substitute in a narrow 1–0 defeat against Dundee United.

 On 27 March 2015, Ferguson moved on loan to Scottish Championship club Alloa Athletic until 16 May 2015.
 Ferguson moved on loan to Annan Athletic on 1 September 2015, on a deal until January 2016.
 After his loan deal at Annan ended, Ferguson moved on loan to Airdrieonians, alongside fellow Well player Dylan Mackin.

 Ferguson signed a new one-year contract with Motherwell on 26 May 2016.
 He was released by the club in May 2017, at the end of his contract.